The Train (1964 film): Plot

 In August 1944, famous works of modern art being held by the Wehrmacht are being shipped to Germany; the officer in charge of the operation, Colonel Franz von Waldheim, is determined to take the paintings to Germany, no matter what the cost.
 After the works he selects are removed from the Jeu de Paume Museum, curator Mademoiselle Villard seeks help from the French Resistance.
 Given the imminent liberation of Paris by the Allies, SNCF (French National Railways) workers associated with the Resistance need only delay the train for a few days, but it is a dangerous operation and cannot be done without risking workers lives and the priceless cargo.

 Resistance cell leader and SNCF area inspector Paul Labiche initially refuses the plan, telling Mlle Villard and senior Resistance leader Spinet, "I won't waste lives on paintings."
-He has a change of heart after his cantankerous former mentor, Papa Boule, is summarily executed for sabotaging the train on his own.
-After that sacrifice, Labiche joins his Resistance teammates Didont and Pesquet, who have been organizing their own plan with the help of other SNCF Resistance members.
+He has a change of heart after his cantankerous former mentor, Papa Boule, is summarily executed for sabotaging the locomotive on his own.
+Labiche has to repair the damaged locomotive himself, then take it forward to the rest of the train cars.
+They are spotted by a British Spitfire fighter and heavily strafed but manage to race into a tunnel and hide before the plane can attack again.

+After Papa Boule was shot, Labiche joined his Resistance teammates Didont and Pesquet, who have been organizing their own plan with the help of other SNCF Resistance members.
 In an elaborate ruse, they reroute the train, temporarily changing railway station signage to make the German escort believe they are heading to Germany when they have actually looped back round towards Paris.

 Two deliberate collisions then block the train in at the small town of Rive-Reine without damaging the cargo.
 Labiche, although shot in the leg, escapes on foot with the help of Christine, the widowed owner of a Rive-Reine hotel, while other Resistance members involved in the plot are murdered, including Pesquet and Jacques, the Rive-Reine stationmaster.